 Furthermore, the problem for organizations is not solely the loss of such certificates, but also how they react afterwards.
 Once a legitimate code-signing certificate has been stolen, even after it has been discovered, it can be difficult to revoke.
 As CSO Online explains, that’s because revoking will “means all the legitimate software signed by the certificatewill no longer be accepted as legitimate, either.”

 You can trace the major attacks on CAs back to 2011, when an attack on Comodo ultimately resulted in the fraudulent issuance of nine digital certificates across seven different domains, across Yahoo, Google, Skype, Mozilla and others.
 All of these certificates were revoked immediately upon discovery.

-All of these attack vectors illustrate the need for organizations to protect their machine identities against theft or compromise.
+All of these attack vectors illustrate the need for organizations to manage and protect their machine identities against theft or compromise.